gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We are kind of doing this already.
 This is how we pay the product development costs.
 We are doing consultancy around Gimlet.
 But instead of handling our client's quirks, we go broad and help them Terraform their cloud setup, go through audits, and optimize their CI.

 There is not much quirks going on at small businesses that they would need support for.
 No special hardware, no crazy legacy systems.
 Many of our users are just happy to self-host Gimlet and self-serve all their infrastructure needs.
 When we get to help, the scope is not tied to Gimlet.
-That would be too small of a scope, too little income.
+That would be too small of a scope, and too little income.

-But you probably see by now how our broad support efforts that gets us money, is also taking time away from product development.
+You probably see by now how our broad support efforts that get us money, is also taking time away from product development.

 ### Hosting Anyone?